OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 * Users must be created in Azure/Teams prior to User to User mapping step to be performed in Configuration Web App (Config Web App is one of the components of this integration as explained in below sections)
 * Teams and Scheduling groups must be created in Shifts App prior Teams to Department mapping step in Configuration Web App
 * Done button on Configuration Web App should be used only for first time sync
 * First time sync is expected to take longer time since it may sync data for larger time interval.
-The time would vary based on amount of data i.e. number of users, number of teams, number of entities (such as Shifts, TimeOffs, OpenShifts etc.) to be synced and date span of the Time interval for which the sync is happening.
+The time would vary based on amount of data i.e. number of users, number of teams, number of entities (such as Shifts, Time Offs, Open Shifts etc.) to be synced and date span of the Time interval for which the sync is happening.
 So, it may take time to reflect this complete data in Shifts.
 Done button click will initiate background process to complete the sync

 ## Solution Overview
 The Shifts-Kronos Integration application has the following components built using ASP.Net Core 2.2.
 Those need to be hosted on Microsoft Azure.